 - Set up external triggering in the settings menu of the ST4 (above)

-- Hook up the correct TRS cable to the i/o port and leaving the other end free
+- Hook up the correct TRS cable to the i/o port and leave the other end free

 - Set up a simple 2 point move TIMELAPSE shot.
 Don't do video!